Moondance (Van Morrison song): Composition and recording

 "Moondance" was written and developed while Morrison was living in Cambridge, Massachusetts.
 He has commented, "With 'Moondance' I wrote the melody first.
 I played the melody on a soprano sax and I knew I had a song so I wrote lyrics to go with the melody.
 That's the way I wrote that one.
 I don't really have any words to particularly describe the song, sophisticated is probably the word I'm looking for.
 For me, 'Moondance' is a sophisticated song.
 Frank Sinatra wouldn't be out of place singing that."

 The guitar player in his band at that time, John Sheldon, remembers that during the summer of 1968, at a rehearsal, the band was fooling around with a Broadway tune called “Lazy Afternoon” released in 1967 in a jazz version by Grant Green.
 Morrison requested some changes and began singing a melody that would eventually become "Moondance."

+Structure

+Moondance basically consists of a 16 bar verse and a 16 bar bridge.
+The intro and verse feature a traditional jazz style walking bass.
+The sections marked verse and bridge can mostly be considered as one 32 bar unit which repeats four times.